-Dr. Karl J. Clark is an Associate Professor of Precision Gene Editing in the Department of Animal Science at Texas A&M University.
+\Dr. Karl J. Clark is an Associate Professor of Precision Gene Editing in the Department of Animal Science at Texas A&M University.

-Dr. Clark was born and fishing the local rivers and search on antimicrobial peptides found in the skin of Xenopus and earned a B.S. in Biochemistry and Molecular Biology.
+Dr. Clark was born and raised in Eau Claire, Wisconsin where he enjoyed fishing the local rivers and participated in football and track.
+He continued his education at the University of Wisconsin- Eau Claire where he did research on antimicrobial peptides found in the skin of Xenopus and earned a B.S. in Biochemistry and Molecular Biology.
 He then matriculated to the University of Minnesota's Ph.D. program in Molecular, Cellular, Developmental Biology, and Genetics.
 During his graduate work with Dr. Perry Hackett, Dr. Clark developed gene trapping transposons with the newly developed Sleeping Beauty transposon system- the first DNA transposon system that demonstrated activity in human cells.
 He worked at Discovery Genomics, Inc., a startup company focused on gene therapy and functional genetics in Minneapolis, MN.
 During his time at Discovery Genomics, Inc., Dr. Clark worked on many projects including discovering 5' UTR sequences in zebrafish genes, developing assays to determine morpholino knockdown efficiency, and developing minimal Sleeping Beauty transposon vectors for gene therapy applications.
 Notably, Discovery Genomics was contracted to make the very first GloFish, which was a brightly fluorescent zebrafish sold for home aquariums.

 Dr. Clark then returned to the University of Minnesota for postdoctoral training with Dr. Scott Fahrenkrug in the Animal Science Department.
+While there, he developed methods for the use of and recombinases, like Cre recombinase in large animal models.
+Around the end of his various transposon systems time at the University of Minnesota, Dr. Clark joined five colleagues in cofounding Recombinetics, Inc., a livestock genome engineering company based in Edina, Minnesota.

-While there, he developed methods for the use of position with Dr. Stephen Ekker at the Mayo Clinic in Rochester, MN.
+Missing the speed at which new ideas could be put in motion, Dr. Clark moved on to a Research Associate position with Dr. Stephen Ekker at the Mayo Clinic in Rochester, MN.
 During this time Dr. Clark aided in the production of a library of 1000 gene-break transposon zebrafish lines and trained in zebrafish behavior.

-Dr. Clark became a PI of his own lab at Mayo Clinic where he continued to use and develop genome engineering technologies including TALENs and CRISPR/ Cas9.
+Dr. Clark became a Pl of his own lab at Mayo Clinic where he continued to use and develop genome engineering technologies including TALENs and CRISPR/ Cas9.
 Using the gene-break transposon lines, which are random insertional mutagens and targeted gene knockouts, Dr. Clark developed methods to behaviorally test the role of zebrafish genes on rapid stress response.
 Treating larval zebrafish with rapid salinity or rapid light changes elicits a locomotor response that correlates with cortisol release and is dependent on key hypothalamus, pituitary, adrenal axis signaling receptors, like the ACTH receptor (mc2r) (see Figure 1, page 2).